stefan-hoeck/idris2-dom-mvc/docs/src/Examples/Main.md

 Welcome to the dom-mvc tutorial.
-This as an adaption of the example application from the [rhone-js](https://github.com/stefan-hoeck/idris2-rhone-js), library I used to use for writing interactive single page web applications in Idris, but which turned out to be overly complicated for most tasks.
+This as an adaption of the example application from the [rhone-js](https://github.com/stefan-hoeck/idris2-rhone-js), a library I used to use for writing interactive single page web applications in Idris, but which turned out to be overly complicated for most tasks.
 Here, we take a simpler and - in my opinion - more satisfying approach.